vilota-dev/ecal-common/docs/README.md

 ```bash
 lsusb
 ```
-In the output, you should be able to see a device being detected, with ID `03e7:f63c`.
+In the output, you should be able to see a device being detected, with ID `03e7:f63c` or `03e7:2485`.
 If it does not appear:
 - check cable quality, and check there are green and red LED lights lit up on Vilota product's PCB board;
 - check udev rule has been applied properly.